Battle of Versinikia: Battle

-The Byzantine army marched to the North, but did not try to take back Mesembria.
-On the 4th of May there was a solar eclipse which frightened the Byzantine soldiers, lowering their morale.
-They encamped in the vicinity of Adrianople, where the army looted and robbed its own country.
+The Byzantine army marched to the north, but did not try to take back Mesembria.
+On 4 May, a solar eclipse frightened the Byzantine soldiers, damaging their morale.
+They encamped in the vicinity of Adrianople, where the army plundered local settlements.
 In May, Khan Krum also went to Adrianople.
 In June both armies set their camps close to each other near the small fortress of Versinikia to the north of Adrianople.
 John Skylitzes, in Synopsis Historian, stated that the Byzantine army was 10 times larger than the Bulgarian hosts.
-Therefore, the Bulgarians maintained a defensive position.
-Despite their numerical, logistical, and strategic superiority, the Byzantine army did not confront the adversary.
+As a result, the Bulgarians adopted a defensive position.
+Despite their numerical advantage and greater logistical resources, the Byzantine army did not engage the enemy.
 Both armies waited for thirteen days in the Thracian summer.
 Eventually, the Byzantine commanders decided to go on the offensive.
-Some of them were eager to attack and on the 22th of June, the strategos of Macedonia, named John Aplakes, addressed Michael and said: "How much are we going to wait and die?
+Some commanders advocated for an attack, and on the 22th of June the strategos of Macedonia, named John Aplakes, addressed Michael and said, "How much are we going to wait and die?
 I will attack first in the name of God and you will follow me bravely.
 And victory shall be ours because we are ten times more than them [the Bulgarians]."

-The battle was short: in the morning of the same day the Byzantines decided to attack the right Byzantine flank under Aplakes engaged the Bulgarians’ left.
+General Ioannes Aplakes, leading the Byzantine right flank, initiated combat against the Bulgarian left flank.
 It managed to inflict casualties to the Bulgarian left flank and push it back, but the Byzantine center and left did not engage in the battle, thus leaving Aplakes’ attack unsupported.
 When Krum saw the inaction among the Byzantine center and left he took action.
 Krum ordered a second line of Slavic infantry to engage Aplakes' contingent while a unit of Bulgar horse archers and heavy cavalry attacked both flanks of Aplakes' contingent.
 The Anatolian theme was the first to withdraw, followed by the entire army.
 The soldiers of Aplakes were left behind and most of them perished, including their commander.
 When the Bulgarians saw that the enemy, which had been in the higher positions, was retreating, they suspected a trap at first.
 They also did not expect to achieve success and thus did not chase them at first.
 But when the Bulgarians were certain that the enemy was fleeing, their heavy cavalry rushed after the Byzantines.
 Some of them perished during the flight; others hid in different fortresses, some of which were taken by the Bulgarians, and the rest managed to reach Constantinople.
-The chief commanders of the Byzantine army, including the Emperor Michael I Rangabe and Leo the Armenian, were the first to retreat from the battlefield.
-The Bulgarians took the Byzantine camp and a rich prize of gold and weaponry.
+Among the first of the commanders to withdraw were Emperor Michael I Rangabe and Leo the Armenian.
+The Bulgarians took the Byzantine camp which included gold and weaponry.